 Long-term Care Quality

-The final category we assessed was long-term care, in which this nursing home received a grade of B. While this proved to be its worst category grade, this is nevertheless a good grade.
-When facilities receive a grade in this range in long-term care it typically means it has plenty of staff and is a quality place to reside on a permanent basis.
-In addition to assessing the quantity of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This facility vaccinated 99.72752 percent of its residents.
+In the final category we assessed, this nursing home received an impressive grade grade of B+ in our long-term care category.
+With this grade, the nursing home completed a very impressive profile.
+When nursing homes receive a grade in this range in long-term care it typically means it's well-staffed and is an overall good place to live on a permanent basis.
+On top of looking at the quantity of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This nursing home gave the vaccine to 100 percent of its residents.
 Vaccines are vital to keeping residents out of the hospital.
-Finally, this facility was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.
+Finally, this nursing home was able to limit hospitalizations.
+Indeed, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Rating Over Time